Jakorian Bennett: Las Vegas Raiders

 Bennett was selected by the Las Vegas Raiders in the fourth round with the 104th pick of the 2023 NFL draft.
 In the 2023 season, he appeared in 14 games and started four as a rookie.
 He finished with 32 total tackes (24 solo) and three passes defended.

 Philadelphia Eagles

 On August 5, 2025, Bennett was traded to the Philadelphia Eagles in exchange for defensive tackle Thomas Booker IV.
 On September 24, Bennett was placed on injured reserve due to a pectoral injury.
-On November 12, he was moved to the active roster.
+On November 12, he was activated ahead of the team's Week 11 matchup against the Detroit Lions.

+On August 30, 2026, Bennett was placed on injured reserve.